Unraveling the Key of Machine Learning-based Android Malware Detection: Learning-based Android Malware Detection

-\featurepoint{[D|L]}{ByteCode and Opcode} Consistent with previous research~\cite{xu2018deeprefiner,sun2016taintart,li2021palmtree,daoudi2021dexray}, we treat both the \textit{raw bytecode} and the \textit{assembly code} derived from the \textit{Dex} and \textit{Library} as ByteCode representations. \jh{Specifically, ByteCode is structured in a sequence of instructions, where each instruction consists of a single Opcode and several operands.
-The Opcode denotes a specific operation; for instance, the \texttt{invoke} Opcode signifies a method invocation.
-The operands provide additional information for the Opcode, such as the method name.} In addition, ByteCode and Opcode from the \textit{Dex} and \textit{Library} offer insights into the static execution flows of apps' Java and Native codes, providing a comprehensive view of the apps' intended behaviors~\cite{kim2018multimodal}.
-Recent research attempts to represent Bytecode and Opcode in various formats, such as image~\cite{hsien2018r2,amin2022android,mclaughlin2017deep,xiao2019image} and text~\cite{yan2018lstm,xu2018deeprefiner,karbab2021petadroid}, to capture apps' semantics.
+\featurepoint{[D|L]}{ByteCode and Opcode} Similar to previous research~\cite{xu2018deeprefiner,sun2016taintart,li2021palmtree,daoudi2021dexray}, we treat both the \textit{raw bytecode} and the \textit{assembly code} derived from the \textit{Dex} and \textit{Library} as ByteCode.
+ByteCode contains a sequence of instructions, where each instruction consists of a single Opcode and several operands.
+The Opcode denotes a specific operation; for instance, the \texttt{invoke} means a method invocation.
+The operands provide additional information for the Opcode, such as the method name.
+In addition, ByteCode and Opcode from the \textit{Dex} and \textit{Library} offer insights into the static execution flows of apps' Java and Native codes, providing a view of how an app work~\cite{kim2018multimodal}.
+Recent research attempts to represent Bytecode and Opcode in various formats, such as image~\cite{mclaughlin2017deep,hsien2018r2,amin2022android,xiao2019image} and text~\cite{xu2018deeprefiner,yan2018lstm,karbab2021petadroid}, to capture apps' semantics.

 \featurepoint{[D]}{Code String} Apps often embed key information like URLs and IP addresses as string values within their codebase.
 These strings can be traced in the assembly code, tagged either as \texttt{const-string} or \texttt{const-string/jumbo}.
 Such strings can provide crucial clues about potential malicious activities~\cite{arp2014drebin}.
-For instance, malware often sets up network socket connections to communicate with remote servers, resulting in the presence of the string \texttt{socket} within the codebase.
-There have been a number of works~\cite{arp2014drebin,kim2018multimodal,zhu2019transparent} using code strings to identify potential illegal operations.
+For instance, malware sets up network sockets to communicate with remote servers, using the string \texttt{socket} in the codebase.
+A number of works~\cite{arp2014drebin,kim2018multimodal,zhu2019transparent} have used code strings to identify potential illegal operations.

-\featurepoint{[R]}{Resource Information} Apps utilize resources to house traditional files and static elements, such as bitmaps, layout definitions, and animation instructions.
+\featurepoint{[R]}{Resource Information} Apps utilize resources to house traditional files and static elements, such as bitmaps and animation instructions.
 These resources are generally decoupled from the application codebase for ease of maintenance.
 Attackers sometimes embed malicious code within resource files, like image files, as a tactic to evade detection.
+Approaches like DeepRefiner~\cite{xu2018deeprefiner} consider resource information as a crucial feature source for malware detection.